NomicFoundation/hardhat/docs/getting-started/README.md

 To get help for a specific task run: npx buidler help [task]
 ```

 This is the list of tasks available to run.
 If you have any plugins, tasks defined by those will also show up here.
-For now, it's just the list of out-of-the-box tasks.
+In this example, we've added the accounts task to our `buidler.config.js` file.

 Let's try running the **accounts** task.